RillingDev/lightdash/README.md

 ## Contributing

-Contributions are always welcome, no matter if you have a requests, an idea, found a bug, or spotted a typo: Feel free to create a PR or open an issue.
+Contributions are always welcome, no matter if you have a requests, an idea, found a bug, or spotted a typo: Feel free to create a PR or open an issue!

-## Breaking Changes

-### v4

-* Changed argument order in forEachEntry fn from (val, key, index) to (key, val, index)
-* Removed methods: isFinite, isNaN

-### v3

-* Renamed methods: arrClone -> arrFrom, objClone -> objFrom
-* Removed methods: isSame, isTrue, isFalse, isStringNumber, arrMap